chrisinick/tag-music/README.md

 chmod u+x tagmusic
 ```

-Optionally, add tagmusic to PATH.
+Add tagmusic to PATH to use it from anywhere in the shell.

 ### 3. Setup